chandrasantos/chandrasantos/README.md

 </a>

-##  📚🌱🎓 I'm finishing my degree in systems analysis and development, with an interest in back-end development and data analysis.
+##  📚🌱🎓👩‍💻🦾 I'm finishing my degree in systems analysis and development, with an interest in back-end development and data analysis.
-👩‍💻🦾 I can help you about data analysis, SQL, spreadsheets, Power BI.

 # Certificates: